ibm-cloud-docs/virtual-servers/vsi_deploy.md

 #### Debian folder
 {: #debian-folder}

-The `debian` folder holds the configuration that is required to enable the packaging of the app into a Debian package.
+The `debian` folder holds the configuration that's required to enable the packaging of the app into a Debian package.

 #### Terraform folder
 {: #terraform-folder}

-The `terraform` folder holds the configuration for the infrastructure as code that can be used to provision infrastructure resources.
+The `terraform` folder holds the configuration for the infrastructure as code that you can use to provision infrastructure resources.
 The file `main.tf` is the main source for changing the options for your Terraform configuration.

 ```json
 resource "ibm_compute_vm_instance" "vm1" {